 NOTE: See the toilet manufacturer's user guide provided in your InfoCase for complete operating instructions, care and cleaning instructions, and safety precautions.

-The toilet in your motorhome has a waste holding tank, which you need to empty when full.
-The waste holding tank is located in the left sidewall compartment.
+The cassette toilet has a waste holding tank, which you need to empty when full.
+The waste holding tank is located inside the toilet itself.